markat1/mt-image-classifier-assignment/README.md

 ## Image classification app

 This image classification app was built based on the tutorial [TensorFlow.js Transfer Learning Image Classifier](https://codelabs.developers.google.com/codelabs/tensorflowjs-teachablemachine-codelab/index.html#0).
 Every task from the tutorial is made using different branches and then merged into master.
-Links to the different branches is shown below

 ### Layout
 Layout for this app is an webcam screen together with 4 buttons.
 Each button represents a class.
 Every time a user clicks on a button, a webcam image is added to a particular class as an training example [[tutorial-task-7]](https://codelabs.developers.google.com/codelabs/tensorflowjs-teachablemachine-codelab/index.html#6).